IdeaKing/BackBuddy/README.md

 ## Inspiration

-## What it does
-BackBuddy is a simple GUI application that takes an input video from a user, and passes it to an AI algorithm.
-This algorithm is a keypoint detector, which tracks the joints of a person.
-Then, we use this keypoint model to analyze the positions of the hands and feet on a person performing a deadlift, and use geometric calculations to evaluate the accuracy of the lift.
 ## How we built it
 First, we collected data for our keypoints algorithm, and for our final deadlift calculations.
 We did this by web scraping YouTube videos, using Supervisely to provide a label for each video, and then training a TensorFlow-MobileNetSlim model.
 While the model was training, we prepared our data further by splitting each video into separate frames, and augmented the data 4 times to create 17,694 individual JPG files in total.
 After this was done, we pulled keypoints from each of the videos, and created a function to calculate accuracy based on the foot keypoint coordinates and the feet keypoint coordinates.
 ## Challenges we ran into